Kevin Windham: Professional racing

 In 2003, Windham missed the supercross series to spend time with Dottie and their new-born daughter.
 After over a year off, Windham announced his comeback for the 250cc Nationals aboard a Factory Connection Honda CRF450R.
 With an emphasis on having fun and just enjoying the sport, Windham rode better than ever before, claiming two overall victories at Unadilla and Washougal, and finishing on the podium at all but two events.
 He placed second to the champion Carmichael and cemented his status as a fan favorite.

 Carmichael withdrew from the 2004 Supercross season for knee surgery.
 After a long battle with Yamaha's Chad Reed, Windham claimed 5 victories but still finished second to Reed in the title chase.
 By his standards, Windham had a mediocre summer and failed to win any races, finishing a distant third in the championship.

-In 2005, several weeks before the start of the season Kevin's mechanic, Jonathan, committed suicide.
+In 2005, several weeks before the start of the season, Windham's mechanic committed suicide.
 Windham went on to win the muddy opening round in Anaheim.
 After a season long battle, he ended third in the championship behind Carmichael and Reed, but ahead of James Stewart.
 Windham won just one moto that summer at Unadilla, but was the only rider who could keep Carmichael in sight and finished 2nd overall once again.
 Teamed with Carmichael and 125cc Champion Ivan Tedesco, Windham helped his team win the 2005 Motocross des Nations in Ernee, France.

-Before the 2006 season Kevin Windham broke his arm in training and returned near the end of the supercross season.
+Before the 2006 season, Windham broke his arm in training and returned near the end of the supercross season.
 He rode a consistent outdoor series to finish a strong second overall once again.

 The 2007 Supercross season was lackluster for Windham, he had some good races and podium finishes, but went winless to end the season 4th overall.
 Carmichael had switched to a partial schedule, and Windham was beaten by eventual champion Stewart, Reed and Tim Ferry.
-The outdoor season began with similar results, with Kevin finishing off the podium.
+The outdoor season began with similar results, with Windham finishing off the podium.
 But once the series headed to Unadilla, Windham broke through with his first outdoor overall victory since 2003 and first moto win since 2005.
 Windham would win the final moto of the season at Glen Helen Raceway.
 His series was up and down, and he finished a close 5th overall.